Groundbreaking Toolkit That Fixes Forecasting Nightmares

 The time is right for quarterly rolling forecasting and quarterly rolling planning as the standard annual planning process:

-- leads to dysfunctional behaviour, building silos and barriers to success
+3. Leads to dysfunctional behaviour, building silos and gaming the system

 David Parmenter